funnyleap/constellation-solidity/README.md

 - Allocation of Guarantees
   The client has two main options for guarantee allocation:

-- Use of Paid-Up or Partially Paid Consortium Quotas Quotas that have been fully paid up or with an amount paid more than twice the outstanding value of the quota in which the guarantee will be allocated.
+- Use of Paid-Up or Partially Paid _Consórcio_ Quotas Quotas that have been fully paid up or with an amount paid more than twice the outstanding value of the quota in which the guarantee will be allocated.
   Applicability: This option is ideal for clients who possess other titles with significant payments already made.